sibobbbbbb/Tucil2_13522142/README.md

 ## How to Run?

-1. Go to main.py on src folder
+1. Go to main.py on src folder.
-2. Then just run it
+2. Then just run it.
 3. The program will starting.

 ## Note